Yale Journal of Law and Technology

 The Yale Journal of Law & Technology (YJoLT), formerly Yale Symposium on Law & Technology, is a law review of Yale Law School.
+It was founded in 1999.

 The 2014 Washington and Lee Law Review Rankings rated YJoLT the 75th overall law review, 30th in impact factor, the #1 online law review, and the #3 law review for "intellectual property" & "science, technology, and computing".

+According to its website, it is the first online-only law journal.
+It publishes twice annually.